smartcontracts/simple-optimism-node/README.md

 > Note: If you're not logged in as root, you'll need to log out and log in again after installation to complete the docker installation.

-Note: This command install docker and docker compose for Ubuntu.
-For windows and mac desktop or laptop, please use Docker Desktop.
-For other OS, please find instruction in Google.
+This command installs docker and docker compose for Ubuntu.
+For windows and mac, please use Docker Desktop.
+For all other OS, please find instructions online.

 ```sh
 # Update and upgrade packages